AmolShelke2/JavaScript-Updated-Course/README.md

 What I learn in this section

 - Use strict mode
 - function in javaScript
 - function declaration
 - function expression
 - arrow function
 - function statement
 - function calling another function
 - Arrays in javaScript
 - Array Methods
 - Objects in javaScript
 - object methods
 - dot notation and bracket notation
 - iteration the for loop
 - break and continue
 - Looping through arrays
 - Looping backwards & loops in loop
 - the while loop

+## Section III Developer Skills

+what I learn in this section

+- Prettier
+- stack overflow, google, terminal

+## Section VI

+What I learn in this section

+- I skip this lecture because it was HTML CSS crash course..